MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_checkpoints.md

 2. In the text file enter the text ‘This is a Standard Checkpoint.’, save the file, but **do not close Notepad**.

-3. In Hyper-V Manager either right click on the virtual machine and select **Checkpoint**.
+3. In Hyper-V Manager right click on the virtual machine and select **Checkpoint**.

 When the checkpoint has been created it will be listed under the Checkpoints tree view of Hyper-V Manager.
 The checkpoint is given an auto generated name with a timestamp indicating the time at which the checkpoint was created.